gomorpheus/morpheus-cli-docs/commands.md

 	whoami
 	workflows
 Options:
-    -v, --version                    Print the version.
-        --noprofile                  Do not read and execute the personal initialization script .morpheus_profile -C, --nocolor                    Disable ANSI coloring
+    -e, --exec EXPRESSION            Execute the command(s) expression.
+This is an alternative to passing [command] [options] --noprofile                  Do not read and execute the personal initialization script .morpheus_profile -C, --nocolor                    Disable ANSI coloring
     -B, --benchmark                  Print benchmark time after the command is finished.
     -V, --debug                      Print extra output for debugging.
+    -v, --version                    Print the version.
     -h, --help                       Print this help

 For more information, see https://github.com/gomorpheus/morpheus-cli/wiki